robusta-dev/robusta/docs/configuration/sinks/ms-teams.rst

     :align: center

-Dynamic MS Teams Webhook Override
+Dynamically Route MS Teams Alerts
 -------------------------------------------------------------------

-You can set the ``MS Teams`` webhook url value dynamically, based on the value of a specific ``annotation`` and environmental variable passed to runner.
+You can set the MS Teams webhook url value dynamically, based on the value of a specific ``annotation`` and environmental variable passed to runner.

 This can be done using the optional ``webhook_override`` sink parameter.

-As for now we support only getting values for annotations, the allowed values for this parameter are:

-- ``annotations.anno`` - The ``MS Teams`` webhook URL will be taken from an annotation with the key anno.
+As for now, the ``webhook_override`` parameter supports retrieving values specifically from annotations.
+You can specify an annotation key to retrieve the MS Teams webhook URL using the format ``annotations.<annotation_key>``.
+For example, if you use ``annotations.ms-team-alerts-sink``, the webhook URL will be taken from an annotation with the key ``ms-team-alerts-sink``.

-If no such annotation exists, the default webhook will be used.
-If the annotation is found but its value does not contain a valid URL, the system will search for an environmental variable with the name of the value in the ``additional_env_vars`` section of your ``generated_values.yaml`` file.
+If the specified annotation does not exist, the default webhook URL from the ``webhook_url`` parameter will be used.
+If the annotation exists but contains an invalid URL, the system will look for an environmental variable with the name matching the annotation's value.

-For example:

 .. code-block:: yaml